All Episodes

 And it's a vicious cycle.

-Especially like Minneapolis, where everybody saw what happened to not just Derek Chauvin, but the other three police officers who were there when the arrest was going on and when they were filmed.
+Especially like Minneapolis, where everybody saw what happened to not just Derek Chauvin, but the other three police officers who were there when the arrest was going on and they were filmed.

-So those guys, one guy was a rookie.
+Those guys, one guy was a rookie.

 Even he gets just utterly, utterly betrayed, strung up just to make the mob happy.